BSalita/Woundify/README.md

 # Woundify
-Woundify is a cognitive services (AI) comparision tool, a benchmarking tool and a scripting tool.
+Woundify is a cognitive services (AI) tool used to compare, bennchmark and script AI services.
 Woundify is written in C# and is compatible with Windows Console, WPF and UWP systems.
 Woundify supports AI services from Google, Houndify, IBM Watson, Microsoft (Bing), and Wit.ai.
 Woundify was originally developed as a Windows client for the Houndify intent service.

 ## Requisites